-Just because children are out of school during spring break does not mean that their passion and interest in STEM (science, technology, engineering and mathematics) need to be put on hold.
-In fact, time spent outside of the classroom provides families with a valuable opportunity to use hands-on activities to explore these topics in exciting new ways.
+Time spent outside of the classroom provides families with a valuable opportunity to use hands-on activities to explore STEM (science, technology, engineering and mathematics) topics in exciting new ways.

 Thanks to the hard work of our expert education team, the National Inventors Hall of Fame® (NIHF) regularly publishes STEM activities that encourage students to pursue their innovative dreams.
 Read below for a collection of activities that encourage outside-the-box thinking!